1949 Nobel Prize in Literature: Prize decision

 On 3 November 1949 the Swedish Academy announced that no Nobel Prize in Literature would be awarded that year:

 "No Nobel Prize in Literature will be awarded this year.
 And the justification, in short, is that none of this year's candidates has been able to gather the absolute majority required according to the statutes for the prize to be awarded.
 For the time being, two literature prizes are therefore at the Academy's disposal next year.
 In 1918 and 1935 the same measure was taken on the same grounds."

 Considered candidates for the 1949 prize included the French novelist Georges Duhamel and the Greek writer Angelos Sikelianos, but none of them received any strong support from the members of the Nobel committee.
 The German writer Hans Carossa were also mentioned as a possible candidate.
 The 83 year old Italian philosopher Benedetto Croce's candidacy was dismissed because of his advanced age, while the 35 year old Albert Camus were thought too young to be considered a candidate for the 1949 prize.
 Pär Lagerkvist who had some support in Nobel committee and eventually was awarded the 1951 Nobel Prize in Literature had in 1949 declined to be considered for the prize.

 The Academy awarded the prize for 1949 the following year to William Faulkner, while Bertrand Russell was awarded the 1950 Nobel Prize in Literature.
+Faulkner's candidacy for the prize was launched by Academy member Gustaf Hellström who in a report praised Faulkner's "narrative genius" and called him "for the time being, one of the fore-most figures not only in the American novel but in English fiction in general".
+Nobel committee chairman Anders Österling had doubts that Faulkner's "deeply depressing themes" met “the demand of a consolatory or in some way positive view of life which was in all likelihood intended in the [by donor Alfred Nobel] guidelines of an idealistic direction", but concluded that "his artistic integrity is so strong and original that one finally hesitates to apply such a measurement to his novels".
+Faulkner's candidacy was not fully supported by the 1950 Nobel committee, but won the majority of the votes from the members of the Swedish Academy and Faulkner was awarded the Nobel Prize in Literature for 1949.